Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Methods

 \subsection{Co-Training via Foundation Model Forecasting}

-Given sparse smoke videos, one way to address data scarcity is to augment more views.
+Given sparse smoke videos, one way to address data scarcity is to augment more frames.
 We first study the forecasting performance of both our SciML foundation model and the neural fluid fields.
 As shown by two dotted curves in Figure~\ref{fig:fm_hyfluid_cotraining} (``Foundation Model v0'' vs. ``HyFluid v0''), the forecasting quality of the foundation model is much better than the neural fluid fields.

 To utilize the strong forecasting of our foundation model, we propose a collaborative training strategy for neural fluid fields.
-The core idea is to train the foundation model and neural fluid field with augmented views (Figure~\ref{fig:collaborative_training}).
-We alternately concatenate the reliably predicted views (thresholded by PSNR=25) from the foundation model or neural fluid field into the current training set, and fine-tune each other.
+The core idea is to train the foundation model and neural fluid field with augmented frames (Figure~\ref{fig:collaborative_training}).
+We alternately concatenate the reliably predicted frames (thresholded by PSNR=25) from the foundation model or neural fluid field into the current training set, and fine-tune each other.
 This collaborative training can also be viewed as a knowledge distillation from the foundation model to the neural fluid field in the output space.
 As shown by two dashed curves in Figure~\ref{fig:fm_hyfluid_cotraining} (``Foundation Model v1'', ``HyFluid v1''), the collaborative training enhances the forecasting of both models, and the final version of the neural fluid field (solid curve ``HyFluid v2'') achieves much stronger future predictions.
-By achieving comparable PSNR with fewer input views, we demonstrate that our collaborative training can significantly improve the data efficiency of neural fluid fields.
+By achieving comparable PSNR with fewer input frames, we demonstrate that our collaborative training can significantly improve the data efficiency of neural fluid fields.
+Notably, while the foundation model itself is data-driven and does not explicitly encode the Navier–Stokes equation, the training of HyFluid (v2) over extended temporal frames still introduces new physical knowledge through regularization from fluid simulation.